remy-phelipot/gta5checkscript/README.md

 If you are using Python 2.x then where is says `script` you should use `checkGta.py`.
 If you are using Python 3.x, then where it says `script` you should use `checkGta3.py`.

-Place the `script` in the directory above your GTA V install.
+Place the `script` and `hashes.txt` file in the directory above your GTA V install.

 For example, if you have it installed in